 Graduate students are integral to the life of the Center and are encouraged to begin research projects as early in their course of study as possible.
 While students typically work with one advisor, opportunities always exist to undertake research projects with other faculty and postdocs.
 By taking advantage of these opportunities, students can broaden their expertise and gain an advantage for their future careers.

 You can learn more about the exciting research projects under way in the Center on these web pages or by contacting any of the professors, postdocs, or graduate students by e-mail.
-Our current research is on gravitational wave detection and gravitational-wave astronomy, on relativistic astrophysics and numerical relativity, and on quantum fields in curved spacetime, dark energy, and black-hole entropy.
+Our current research is on gravitational wave detection, multi-messenger astronomy, relativistic astrophysics, numerical relativity, stellar explosions, and galaxy evolution.
 For general enquiries, e-mail firstname.lastname@example.org.

 To apply to graduate school at UW-Milwaukee Center for Gravitation and Cosmology, please follow the instructions on the the Physics Department web site.